donovan-graham/donovan-graham.github.io/_drafts/2014-06-13-automate-torrent-downloads.md

 {% endhighlight %}

+To find other torrent properties ...  https://pythonhosted.org/transmissionrpc/reference/transmissionrpc.html#torrent-object Make sure your check if it exists, because newly added torrents need to fetch and initiate before info is available

 According to the docs, we can use either 'id' or 'hashString' values interchangeably to target the torrent.
 So starting and stoping the torrent downloading is simply this.